codefresh-io/cap-docs.codefresh.io/_docs/deployments/kubernetes/custom-kubectl-commands.md

 {% endraw %}
 {% endhighlight %}

-With two sample clusters the output of this pipeline is the following:
+With two sample clusters, the output of this pipeline is the following:

 ```
 Running freestyle step: Running Kubectl